MicrosoftDocs/VBA-Docs/api/Word.ProtectedViewWindow.Height.md

 # ProtectedViewWindow.Height property (Word)

-Returns or sets the height of the protected view window.
+Returns or sets the height of the Protected View window.
 Read/write  **Long**.

 ## Syntax